mag49/News/README.md

 Click on an article and read it fully from the news source

 ## Specifications
-Behaviour	Input	Output
-Display news sources	On page load	List of various news sources is displayed per category Display articles from a news source	Click a news source	Redirected to a page with a list of articles from the source Display the preview of an article	On page load	Each article displays an image, title, description and publication date Read an entire article	Click an article	Redirected to the news source's site to read the entire article
+As a user, I would like to see various news sources on the homepage of the application.
+As a user, I would also want to select a news source and see all news articles from the selected news source in the application.
+As a user, I would want to see the image, description and the time a news article was created.
+As a user, I would want to click on an article and read the full article on the source website.

 ## Prerequisites

 You need the following to start working on the project on your local computer: